 Overview of El Salvador's Dairy Industry

-El Salvador plays a significant role in the Central American dairy market, characterized by its considerable milk production capabilities and strategic trade relations.
-The country's involvement in the Central America-Dominican Republic Free Trade Agreement (CAFTA) is crucial in shaping its dairy trade dynamics, particularly with the United States.
+El Salvador is a significant contributor to the Central American dairy market, characterized by its robust milk production and strategic trade partnerships.
+The country's participation in the Central America-Dominican Republic Free Trade Agreement (CAFTA) plays a crucial role in shaping its dairy trade dynamics, especially with the United States.

 Dairy Cattle and Milk Production

-El Salvador's dairy industry is supported by approximately 550,000 dairy cattle, contributing to a milk production volume of around 550 million liters annually.
-This substantial production underpins the country's domestic dairy market and its trade relations within the region.
+The backbone of El Salvador's dairy industry is its approximately 550,000 dairy cattle, which contribute to an annual milk production volume of around 550 million liters.
+This substantial production supports both the domestic dairy market and trade relations within the region.

 Milk Processing and Dairy Products

-The country processes about 120 million liters of milk per year, with a notable production of cheese, amounting to 30,000 metric tons annually.
-However, there is limited domestic production of milk powder and whey, necessitating imports to meet demand.
+El Salvador processes about 120 million liters of milk per year.
+Cheese production is notable, with the country producing about 30,000 metric tons annually.
+However, the domestic production of milk powder and whey is limited, necessitating imports to meet consumer demand.

 Dairy Plants and Farms

-Prominent dairy plants such as "La Pradera" and "Salvapan" are renowned for their cheese and yogurt production.
-Additionally, numerous small-scale farms play a significant role in sustaining the domestic milk supply chain.
+Prominent dairy plants such as "La Pradera" and "Salvapan" are well-known for their cheese and yogurt production.
+In addition, numerous small-scale farms play a crucial role in sustaining the domestic milk supply chain.

 Trade: Exports and Imports

-El Salvador exports dairy products worth approximately $20 million annually, primarily focusing on cheese and powdered milk products to neighboring countries.
-Conversely, the country imports around $50 million worth of dairy products each year, with a significant portion comprising milk powder and butter.
+El Salvador exports dairy products worth approximately $20 million annually, with a focus on cheese and powdered milk products to neighboring countries.
+Conversely, imports amount to around $50 million each year, with a substantial portion consisting of milk powder and butter.
 Notably, there has been a 105% increase in imports of U.S. cheese.

 Significant Events in the Dairy Industry

-Recent years have seen efforts to modernize El Salvador's dairy production facilities, emphasizing improvements in quality standards and the expansion of production capacity.
-The CAFTA agreement has enhanced access to the U.S. market, influencing local producers' competitive environment and spurring investments in technology and infrastructure.
+In recent years, there have been efforts to modernize El Salvador's dairy production facilities, focusing on quality standards and expanding production capacity.
+The CAFTA agreement has facilitated access to the U.S. market, affecting the competitive environment for local producers and encouraging investments in technology and infrastructure.
 However, according to Asileche, the country's dairy production has decreased by 15% due to high production costs.

-In a noteworthy trade development, Ecuador dispatched 19,000 liters of UHT milk to El Salvador in May 2025, marking a significant milestone in regional trade relations.
-El Salvador has become a key market for Ecuadorian dairy products, with Ecuador initiating its first export of whole and skimmed milk to El Salvador.
-This market opening was facilitated by the approval of a zoosanitary certificate in April.
+A noteworthy trade development occurred in May 2025 when Ecuador dispatched 19,000 liters of UHT milk to El Salvador, marking a significant milestone in regional trade relations.
+El Salvador has emerged as a key market for Ecuadorian dairy products, with Ecuador initiating its first export of whole and skimmed milk to El Salvador, facilitated by the approval of a zoosanitary certificate in April.

 Related news